 c. blood vessels

-Active Surveillance: Not treating RCC at all in selected cases and in patient’s best interest has been recognised only in recent times.
+Not treating RCC at all in selected cases has been recognised only in recent times.
 The practice of watching RCC is contrary to the conventional treatment of RCC or any cancer for that matter.
-In patients with small tumours when the features are difficult to determine, it may be safer to watch over a period of time to see for the rate of growth and other features.
-In patients, who are not fit for any form of treatment, are also suitable for surveillance.
+In patients with small tumours, when the features are difficult to determine, it may be safer to watch over a period of time to see the rate of growth and other features.
+Patients who are not fit for any form of treatment are also suitable for surveillance.

-Open radical nephrectomy: This was a standard operation for many decades until the advent of laparoscopic surgery in 1990s.
+This was a standard operation for many decades until the advent of laparoscopic (keyhole) surgery in the 1990s.
 It is still used for large kidney tumours or when the cancer has spread to the veins.
 The kidney can be approached by opening the abdomen through a cut in the middle (midline incision) or across below the rib cage (subcostal incision).
-The kidney can also be approached from the back below the rib cage.
-Recovery takes longer time than laparoscopic (key hole) operation.
-In addition there will be a larger scar on the abdomen.
-The wound may be more painful.
+A surgeon can also approach the kidney from the back below the rib cage.
+Recovery takes longer than for a keyhole operation.
+In addition, there will be a larger scar on the abdomen and the wound may be more painful.

-Over the last decade or so NSS which was restricted to tumours in patients with a solitary kidney or those with decreased renal function, has become an accepted alternative to radical nephrectomy, even for patients with both kidneys intact.
-With modern advances in control of bleeding the operation has become more feasible.
+Over the last decade or so, NSS restricted to tumours in patients with a solitary kidney or those with decreased renal function has become an accepted alternative to radical nephrectomy, even for patients with both kidneys intact.
+With modern advances in control of bleeding, the operation has become more feasible.